gympass/yoga/CONTRIBUTING.md

 Currently we have 3 predefined themes `Corporate`, `EndUser` and `Gyms`, all of them follows the `BaseTheme` object.

-All components must follow the `theme` property to style it.
-Every component has his own file, you can find it at `/packages/yoga/src/Theme/themes/components`.
+Every component has its own `theme` file.
+You can find it in its own folder.

 When building a new component, make sure to add values like paddings, colors, margins, to the component theme file.